seyitbugraerden/Next14-StudentRegistrationApp/README.md

 ## :gem: Acknowledgements

-Useful resources and dependencies that are used in QR Store.
+Useful resources and dependencies that are used in Class & Department Management System.

 ### Production Dependencies